fleetingbytes/human-regex/README.md

 ## Overview

 Regular expressions for humans.

 Human-regex provides the classes `StringRegex` and `BytesRegex` which are subclasses of `str` or `bytes`, respectively.
-They contain methods and properties which can produce your regular expressions in *readable code*.
+They contain methods and properties which can produce your regular expressions with *readable code*.

 ```py
 from human_regex import StringRegex as Sre